Innovation – Is it for everyone?

 Innovation 24H – It simply works

-Before I started organising the hackathon event, I had doubts.
+Before I started organizing the hackathon event, I had doubts.
 Will we recruit the right people?
 Will they really solve problems?
 Will I meet everyone’s expectations?
 How could I make sure they will remember it as a very intensive but productive weekend?

 But we did it!
 I was very surprised how engaged people were – they asked plenty of questions, they conducted interviews with users and they effectively shared the workload amongst team members.
 They were extremely focused and motivated to deliver a valuable result.